aaditunni/100DaysOfCloud/README.md

 I started this challenge to develop my skills and learn from the community.
 I am working towards a career in cloud computing.
 I have already achieved serveral certifications including :
 AWS Certified Cloud Practitioner and AWS Certified Solutions Architect – Associate

-By the end of the challenge, I would like to assure myself that I am ready for more certifications as well as ready for my first job!
+By the end of the challenge, I would like to assure myself that I have gained a lot of knowledge, skills and I am ready for more certifications as well as ready for my first job!

 - [Blog](https://dev.to/aaditunni)
 - [LinkedIn](https://www.linkedin.com/in/aaditunni)